EloElodie18/BRIEF-TimeScript/README.md

 In the constructor of the child'class.

 #How do i write it?

+When i want use the a method of a parent'class in the child'class, i use this: --> super."nomDeLaMethodeInParentClass"() <-- When i want use just the attribut of the parent'class in the child'class:
 ![Alt text](image-9.png)

 - ## How to call a method of a parent class?